tanis2000/binocle-c/README.md

 The full documentation is available on [Read the Docs](http://binocle-c.readthedocs.io/) Please notice that the documentation is still a work in progress.

+## Getting in touch

+There is no official place to support Binocle.
+You can either open an issue or just jump in Discord on the C/Dev server using this link: https://discord.gg/4rWrJvD

 ## Installing

 The easiest way to work with Binocle is to use the CLI project manager called `bone`.